 There are a few cuts that handle this method especially well, especially when you want the steak to stay juicy even though it started out frozen.
 Thick-cut pieces like ribeye, sirloin, striploin, and rump have just the right balance of fat, so they stay tender and flavorful while they cook.

-But thickness matters a lot here.
+Thickness matters a lot here.
 Very thin or lean cuts can dry out too quickly in the pan, because the outside cooks much faster than the inside can warm through.
-German grilling experts even warn that thin steaks tend to become chewy or uneven if you try to cook them straight from the freezer, whereas thicker cuts keep their structure and texture much better.
+Thin steaks also tend to become chewy or cook unevenly when prepared straight from the freezer, while thicker cuts hold their structure and texture much better throughout the process.

-And one more small but very important detail: freeze your steaks completely flat.
-When the meat freezes in a curled or bent shape, it won’t make full contact with the hot pan or the oven rack, so parts of the surface may never brown properly.
-If it lies flat, it browns more evenly, cooks more consistently, and looks much nicer when you slice it.
+One more small but very important detail is how the steak is frozen.
+Always freeze steaks completely flat.
+If the meat freezes in a curled or bent shape, it won’t make full contact with the hot pan or oven rack, which means parts of the surface may never brown properly.
+A flat steak browns more evenly, cooks more consistently, and looks better when sliced.

-So, if you want the best results with this method, choose a well-marbled, thicker steak that was frozen in a flat, airtight package that’s when the frozen-to-oven cooking really shines.
+For the best results with this method, choose a well-marbled, thicker steak that was frozen flat in an airtight package.
+That’s when cooking steak straight from frozen really delivers the best texture, flavor, and appearance.

 Food safety always matters when you’re cooking steak straight from the freezer, because even if the outside looks beautifully browned, the inside still needs time to warm up properly.
 So go step by step, and keep these simple rules in mind:

-And there is one more important thing that many European food-safety guidelines highlight: your freezer itself matters.
-For the best results, the meat should be stored at –18°C or colder, in airtight packaging.
+There is one more important factor to keep in mind: your freezer itself matters.
+For the best results, the meat should be stored at –18 °C (0 °F) or colder, in airtight packaging.
 If air gets inside, ice crystals can form, which damage the meat fibers and later affect texture.
-In that case, even if you cook the steak perfectly, it may still feel a bit dry simply because the freezing process wasn’t ideal.
+In that case, even if you cook the steak perfectly, it may still feel slightly dry simply because the freezing process wasn’t ideal.

-Also, check how long the steak has been frozen.
-While meat can technically stay frozen for months, the quality slowly decreases over time.
-If you see large frost build-up, strange smells, or a very dull surface, it’s better to thaw properly or choose a different cooking method instead of rushing it into the oven.
+It’s also worth checking how long the steak has been frozen.
+While meat can technically stay frozen for extended periods, its quality gradually declines over time.
+If you notice heavy frost buildup, unusual odors, or a very dull, dry-looking surface, it’s better to thaw the steak properly or choose a different cooking method instead of cooking it straight from frozen.

 Common Mistakes (So You Can Avoid Them)